subhartheed/RedHat-Test.io/docs/index.md

 - [Manual Installation](https://doc.owncloud.com/server/10.6/admin_manual/installation/manual_installation/)
 - [Installation using Docker](https://doc.owncloud.com/server/10.6/admin_manual/installation/docker/)

 You can refer the Quick Installation Guides available for installing ownCloud manually.
-These are ultra-short guides to installing ownCloud on a fresh installation of Ubuntu 18.04 and Ubuntu 20.04.
+These are ultra-short guides for installing ownCloud on a fresh installation of [Ubuntu 18.04](https://doc.owncloud.com/server/10.6/admin_manual/installation/quick_guides/ubuntu_18_04.html) and [Ubuntu 20.04](https://doc.owncloud.com/server/10.6/admin_manual/installation/quick_guides/ubuntu_20_04.html).
 Run the outlined commands in your terminal to complete the installation.
 ## Connecting Users to the Owncloud Server

 ## Add a User Account